KirilMadzharov/KirilMadzharov/README.md

- Hello, world!
-I'm Kiril Madzharov

-🎓 Educational Journey:
+Hello World!

+My name is Kiril Madzharov.

+**Educational Journey:**

-💻  Software Developemnt student at SoftUni.
+Currently a Software Development student at SoftUni.
-🎶 Bachelor's in Music Production and Sound Engineering.
+Hold a Bachelor's degree in Music Production and Sound Engineering.
-🖥️ Currently pursuing my Master's degree in Computer Science.
+In the midst of pursuing my Master's degree in Computer Science.

-🛤️ My Transition into Tech:
+**Transition into Tech:**

-🚚 Former Operations Manager in the transport sector, I've always been intrigued by systems, processes, and efficiency.
+Previously worked as an Operations Manager in the transport sector, where I developed a fascination for systems, processes, and efficiency.
-🏛️ Presently, I serve my community as a Civil Servant.
+Now, I actively serve my community in a Civil Servant role.

-💻 Coding Journey:
+**Coding Journey:**

-Although I began my journey into coding just a year ago, the convergence of my diverse background makes me view problems from a unique perspective.
+I embarked on my coding path merely a year ago, but my diverse background equips me with a unique vantage point when approaching problems.
-📚 Personal Interests:

-Beyond code, I have a deep appreciation for music, stemming from my academic background.
-I love to get lost in the world of books and always look forward to reading

-🔍 Looking Ahead:

-Eager to contribute and collaborate on meaningful projects.
-Continually seeking opportunities to learn and grow as a software developer.
-Let's connect and code together!